ShinchanThakur/3d-Portfolio/README.md

 To run this project, follow these steps -

+1. Create an account on [Email.js](https://www.emailjs.com/) website and get credentials.
+Add the following environment variables in .env.local file in your root folder -
+    - VITE_APP_EMAILJS_SERVICE_ID='yourServiceId'
+    - VITE_APP_EMAILJS_TEMPLATE_ID='yourTemplateId'
+    - VITE_APP_EMAILJS_PUBLIC_KEY='yourPublicKey'

-1. Open a terminal and type the following commands -
+2. Open a terminal and type the following commands -
     - npm install
     - npm run dev